THE IMPACT OF CHRIST’S RESURRECTION ON HIS DISCIPLES (1)

-Beloved, if you are still in the depth of despair and bondage of fear of death, you have not caught the revelation of the resurrected Jesus.
+Beloved, if you are still in the depth of despair and bondage of fear of death, it means you have not caught the revelation of the resurrected Jesus.

-Similarly, if you are still a timid witness of Christ, the risen Lord Jesus Christ has not yet been revealed to you.
+Similarly, if you are still a timid witness of Christ, it means that the risen Lord Jesus Christ has not yet been revealed to you.